RedMadRobot/danger-jira_issue_links/README.md

 # danger-jira_issue_links
 ### Plugin for [Danger](https://danger.systems/)

-It is plugin for collect issue mentions from git commit messages and obtain info from Jira issue tracker.<br>
+This plugin collects issue mentions from git commit messages and obtains info from Jira issue tracker.<br>
-Commit message should starts with pattern `[TASK-123]`, where TASK is id of jira project, 123 is issue number.
-For example commit message:
+Commit message should start with pattern `[TASK-123]`, where TASK is Jira project Id and 123 is issue number.
+For example, for commit message:
 ```
 [JSGLK-1145] Resolve bug with incorrect price calculation
 ```